nathanap2/pytead/README.md

 ## 🚀 Quickstart

-Suppose you have a function called, for instance, multiply:
+Say you have ...

 ```python
 # mymodule.py
 def multiply(a, b):
     return a * b
 ```

-... and that you call your function multiply in ...
+... and you call it in ...

 ```python
 # main.py